AmineCh1/SemesterProject/README.md

 ## Projections generator
 ### Dependencies
-This program requires VTK and Python.
+This program requires VTK and Python, and ffmpeg.
 ### Example Run
 For info, execute the following command:
 ```